-- If the displayed weight is in pounds, the top arrow (lb) is lit; if kilograms, the middle arrow (kg) is lit. - If the primary unit of weight is pounds, the middle (kg) arrow is lit for secondary units-or, if the primary unit is kilograms, the top (lb) arrow is lit for secondary units, unless the secondary unit of weight is the same as the primary unit. - If neither primary nor secondary units are pounds or kilograms, the top arrow is used as a primary units annunciator and the middle arrow is used as the secondary units annunciator.
-A set of replacement overlay decals is included in the parts kit for units other than pounds and kilograms.
+- If the displayed weight is in pounds, the top arrow (lb) is lit; if kilograms, the middle arrow (kg) is lit. - If the primary unit of weight is pounds, the middle (kg) arrow is lit for secondary units-or, if the

-See Section 3.2.2 on page 16 for information about configuring primary and secondary display units.
+See Section 3.2.2 on page 15 for information about configuring primary and secondary display units.